kyma-project/kyma/docs/overview/51-telemetry-observability-overview.md

 However, if your cluster is down, these components are down as well.
 This is why we recommend that you implement an observability solution outside your cluster.

-All metrics relevant for observing the in-cluster Istio Service Mesh are collected separately.
-You can find more information about it on [Istio monitoring](link-to-istio-monitoring).
 ### External observability

 If you want to use other observability tools than the ones within the cluster provided by Kyma out-of-the-box, you can easily do that, too.